 Basic concepts in human biology.
 Covers reproduction and development, physiological regulations, stress biology, and behavioral biology.
 Emphasizes related social problems.
 Three lecture periods and one two-hour demonstration-discussion per week.
-Credit given for only one 100-level course.
+Credit given for only one of the courses P120, Zoology Z103, Biology B100, Botany B101, and P130.

-P230 Mammalian Anatomy and Physiology (4 cr.)
+P230 Mammalian Anatomy and Physiology (4-5 cr.)

-P: an introductory biology course.
-R: P130.
-Mammalian structure integrated with functional aspects of cells, tissues, and organs.
-Three lectures per week with one two-hour demonstration-discussion per week.
+Mammalian structure, from microscopic through gross anatomy integrated with functional aspects of cells, tissues, and organs.
+Three lectures per week, with one two-hour demonstration-discussion per week.
+The two-hour, one-credit laboratory is optional and will have two alternative pathways, one in structural biology and one in functional biology.